Lokalise illustration for localization issues

 Exporting translations from GitHub

-After completing the setup process, you may now export translations from GitHub to the Lokalise project.
-To do this, simply click “Pull now”.
+After completing the setup process, you can now export translations from GitHub to the Lokalise project.
+To do this, simply click Pull now:

-It might be also a good idea to set up a webhook to automate pulling the changes to Lokalise as you push to GitHub.
+It might also be a good idea to set up a webhook to automate pulling changes to Lokalise as you push to GitHub.
 For this, open GitHub, navigate to your repository settings and proceed to Webhooks.
-Copy/paste the “Auto-pull URL” provided in the Lokalise integration configuration (see the above screenshot).
-You will need to provide the Auto-pull secret generated on the integration page as well.
+Copy/paste the Auto-pull URL provided in the Lokalise app configuration (see the above screenshot).
+You will need to provide the Auto-pull secret generated on the integration page as well, and choose Just the push event as the trigger.

 Importing translations to GitHub

-After translations have been updated on Lokalise, you will need to synchronize them with GitHub.
-To do this, proceed to the Download page on Lokalise and adjust the download options as needed by choosing file format, languages, plural format, etc. Make sure to enable GitHub in the Triggers section and then click Build and download or Build only.
+After the translations have been updated on Lokalise, you will need to synchronize them with GitHub.
+To do this, proceed to the Download page on Lokalise and adjust the download options as needed by choosing file format, languages, plural format, etc. Be sure to enable GitHub in the App triggers section:

 By pressing the latter button, the corresponding pull request will be created on GitHub, but the translations archive won’t be downloaded to your PC.
-It is also a good idea to use the Preview button first, so you can see the resulting file/folder structure before triggering the creation of the pull request.
+It is also a good idea to use the Preview button first, so you can see the resulting file/folder structure before triggering creation of the pull request.

-1. A new branch is created from the last revision of the branch you chose in the integration setup.
+1. A new branch is created from the last revision of the branch you chose in the app setup.
 The branch name will look like this: lokalise-2018-03-12_15-14-13.

 2. A commit with all the chosen files is created in the new branch.